 Here’s the fun part — pick the song that you’d like to use as your new iPhone ringtone.
-Keep in mind that iPhone ringtones play continuously in 30-second (or less) loops, so don’t pick something that you’re going to regret later.
+Keep in mind iPhone ringtones play continuously in 30-second (or less) loops, so don’t pick something you’re likely to regret later.
 Once you’ve chosen the appropriate song, memorize or jot down the start and stop times for the 30-second portion you want to use.

 Step 3: Add the start and stop times